1. Polynomials drawing pictures

 Enriques produced a counterexample.
 He constructed a smooth projective surface — now called an Enriques surface — for which holds but the surface is not rational.
 His original construction was a sextic surface in passing with multiplicity two through the six edges of the coordinate tetrahedron; the smooth model of that singular surface gave the new example.
 Vanishing of and does not in itself force rationality — the Enriques surface filled the loophole that Castelnuovo's criterion left open, and it was the first hint that the classification of surfaces was finer than the classification of curves.

 The non-triviality of is what saves Enriques surfaces from being rational; the two-torsion is what makes them distinctive among all surfaces with vanishing and .
+Everything in this article runs over , so this is the working definition from here on.

 A smooth projective minimal complex surface with and but .